-And these summer jobs aren’t the demanding tech jobs we typically post.
+To be sure, these summer jobs aren’t the demanding tech jobs we typically post.
 Unless your student is a rocket surgeon, it’s tough to make more than 20 euros per hour and the national youth wage can be as little as 4 euros per hour for kids under 15.
 These are low-wage jobs where students can pick up a few euros to get them through the summer or to get them through the next school year.

 (Editor’s note: Lale has a visa that allows her to work full-time.
 But many student visas only allow a maximum of 10 hours per week.
 Also, thanks to our friend Jimmy as well as to Sil, Karien, Veronica, Laura, Amer, Yema and the dozens of others on FB expat communities who contributed their suggestions and recommendations.)

 Bershka is part of a Spain-based high street fast-casual apparel multinational Inditex Group, which also owns Zara and Pull&Bear.
 A bit edgier and more urban than Zara, Bershka has more than 1,000 stores world-wide and employees a lot of young people on their sales floor.